 “The Safe Place” App: “The Safe Place” Is a Minority Mental Health App geared towards the Black Community.
 African Americans are 20% more likely to experience serious mental health problems than the rest of the general population.
 However, many black people still do not wish to seek professional help for their mental illnesses.
 The Purpose of the “Safe Place” is to bring more awareness, education, and hope to this serious issue.
 Not only can the black community benefit from this app, but also mental health professionals, friends, and family, of ALL colors can be better educated on this issue and do a service by directing their black friends, co-workers, etc. to the app.

 Sista Afya: At Sista Afya Community Mental Wellness, they believe that together, Black women across the African Diaspora can sustain mental wellness through connecting to resources and supporting one another.
 They fulfill this through their mission of sustaining the mental wellness of Black women through building community, sharing information, and connecting Black women to quality mental wellness services.
 They believe that by making mental wellness simple, accessible, affordable, and centered around Black women's experiences, more people will get what they need to have a full, whole life.

-Black Mental Health Alliance: To develop, promote and sponsor trusted culturally-relevant educational forums, trainings and referral services that support the health and well-being of Black people and other vulnerable communities.
-They service clinicians through their referral database, the community through workshops and connecting people with culturally-competent and patient-centered licensed mental health clinicians.
+Black Mental Health Alliance: To develop, promote and sponsor trusted culturally relevant educational forums, training and referral services that support the health and well-being of Black people and other vulnerable communities.
+They service clinicians through their referral database, the community through workshops and connecting people with culturally competent and patient-centered licensed mental health clinicians.